codewizzy/Ball-jumping-Downstairs-Graphics-/README.md

 # Ball-jumping-Downstairs-Graphics-

-Designed a ball guping through stair.
+Designed a ball jumping through stair.

-Frames per stair jump is used for drawing sense of motion.
+6 Frames per stair jump is used for drawing sense of motion.

 Demo--